ngem1/universal-remote-card/README.md

 ### Generic Remote

 The generic remote platform takes all default key and source buttons of all other platforms and creates generic remote actions using their names and icons.
+It also includes a default circlepad and touchpads.

 ```yaml
 name: power